ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Syntax
 {: numbered="false" toc="exclude"}

-A dot child selector has a key known as a dot child name or a single asterisk (`*`).
+A dot child selector has a member name known as a dot child name or a single asterisk (`*`).

 A dot child name corresponds to a name in a object.